Mouad-elkbabty/Dictionary-Java/README.md

 ##### Répartition

 - constructeurs - ? : A TESTER
-- demarrer() - Mouad, Higo : EN COURS
+- demarrer() - Mouad, Higo : A TESTER
 - avancer() - Celia, Fabien : A TESTER
-- finDeSequence() - Mouad, Higo : EN COURS
+- finDeSequence() - Mouad, Higo : A TESTER
 - elementCourant() - Celia, Fabien : A TESTER
 - estSeparateur() - Celia, Fabien : A TESTER